-When describing your methodology, if your thesis involves a study with participants, it is crucial to include the number of participants and the rationale as to why you selected them.
-In a phenomenological study, for example, it is often essential to choose participants who are able to articulate their lived experience of the world.
+When describing your methodology, if your thesis is a production thesis involving a study with participants, it is crucial to include the number of participants and the rationale as to why you selected them.
 Regarding your choice of participants, state any relevant inclusion or exclusion criteria such as age, ethnicity, education, absence of severe psychopathology, diagnosis, or comorbidity.
 One of the main purposes for such criteria is that you want to insure that your selection of participants will adequately represent the variable(s) you are studying.
 Conversely, you want to make sure they will not confound your results.